rosacry/BeatSight/README.md

 3. Make your changes and add tests
 4. Run CI locally: `dotnet test BeatSight.sln` and `cd backend && poetry run pytest`
 5. Submit a pull request

+> [!IMPORTANT]
+> The AI model and training code in `ai-pipeline/training/` is provided for transparency but the trained weights are proprietary.
+Contributions to the training pipeline are welcome; model weights are not redistributed.

 ## License